Explore our R&D with the world’s most dynamic humanoid robotRead More

 Blogs •

-The ability to explore one’s surroundings visually may arguably be the most useful and familiar form of sensing to us.
-Cameras allow robots to do exactly what we do with our eyes and can take on many different form factors all which can enable robots to perceive the world around them in different ways.
-Other than standard visual cameras, robots can utilize specialized camera technologies which can take form factors such as PTZ cameras and stereo cameras.
+Much like people, robots’ ability to explore their surroundings frequently relies on visual data.
+Cameras allow robots to see the world around them and allow operators to easily interpret what the robots are seeing.
+Visual cameras also offer many form factors which can enable robots to perceive the world around them in different ways.
+Other than standard visual cameras, robots can use specialized cameras such as PTZ cameras and stereo cameras.

 Recent Blogs